LreeLenn/bookends/site/resources/templates/getting-started.md

 ```

 <div class="alert alert-info">
-All of the SQL generation and querying happens within Bookshelf.
-All Bookends is doing is telling Bookshelf what to hydrate.
+All of the SQL queries come from Bookshelf.
+Bookends is just telling Bookshelf what to hydrate.
 If you want to see the SQL that Bookshelf is generating, add <code>debug: true</code> to your knex config object.
 </div>

-#### Aggregations: '[someRelation=someAggregation]'
+#### Aggregations: `[someRelation=someAggregation(someParameter)]`

 You can aggregate related data by specifying an aggregation instead of columns.
 For example, to see how many books each author has: